CurtisAccelerate/ChatGPT-Local-Files/README.md

 - Draggable File Commander for dumping files into chat with one-click with context!!!
 - Adds download link to path for Canvas 'docs' too

+## 🔍 Working Tips

+- Refresh will refresh the file and save contents.
+Sometimes DOM delay requires refresh.
+Always have Studio up for verification
+- View diffs incredibly powerful.
+Line diffs appear to work but caution is warranted.
+Chunks section is planned for removal.
+- ChaGPT genned sounded great but ChatGPT rarely generates perfect diffs.
+Likely should be removed in future update.
+- Sometimes can be slight delay on reload file from server-- if making many file operations quickly give a second to ensure the write operations have complete.
+- It works best to instruct ChatGPT to never use canvas if you want to use the full functionality.
+Canvas also seems to hurt model coding performance.
 ---

 ## ⚙️ Technical Details